THE DHARMA FLOWER SUTRA SEEN THROUGH

 I am telling the great assembly

-of holding to and preserving
+of holding to and preserving,

-as well as reading and expounding this sutra,
+as well as reading

-then now in the presence of the Buddha
+then now, in the presence of the Buddha,

-they must make their respective views.
+they must make their respective vows.

-Even though the Buddha Tahô (Abundant Treasures)
+Even though the Buddha Abundant Treasure (Tahō Nyorai, Prabhūtaratna)

-has passed into the extinction of nirvana
+the extinction of nirvana

 a long time ago,